 How a Late Night Decision Could Help You

 We added 18 new tracks to our catalog.
 This could spark your own music entrepreneur adventure.
 For years, we’ve run Letstalkbeats with a simple but powerful mission.
-To help 1,000 rappers and producers become the hero in their own music entrepreneur adventure.
-That’s not just a slogan to us it’s a call to action rooted in our own lived experience as a business, team player, and independent artist.
+To guide 1,000 rappers and producers become the hero in their own creative and entrepreneurial journey.
+That’s not just a slogan it’s a call to action rooted in our own lived experience as a business, a team, and an independent artist.
 But despite that mission we had a confession to make.
 Even after years of releasing music.
 Growing a personal collection and library.
 Heading a household, building a publishing company and running a website and YouTube channel.
 We never actually personally took the steps to register music on ASCAP.
 The performing rights organization we signed up with years ago.

 That changed this week.
-In one focused evening session we logged into our ASCAP accounts.
-Dusted off the login info and got to work.
-By the end of the night, we had successfully registered 9 songs and their 9 instrumental counterparts a total of 18 individual works.
-Each one officially recognized and protected.
-That single act felt like crossing a line between talking about independence and living our music entrepreneur adventure.
+In one focused evening session we logged into our ASCAP accounts, dusted off the login info, and got to work.
+By the end of the night we had successfully registered 9 songs and their 9 instrumental counterparts a total of 18 individual works, each one officially recognized and protected.
+That single act felt like crossing a line between talking about independence and actually living it.
 We want to share that moment with you.
 Not just to celebrate, but to show you how achievable this is.
 If you’re ready to take your music seriously keep reading.

 This blog post isn’t just about us.
 It’s about you, the artist or producer who may still be releasing tracks on social media.
 Uploading songs to YouTube without knowing where it all leads.
 Whether you’re managing projects.
 Producing records for friends.
 Just sitting on a hard drive full of unreleased material this is your moment as well.
 We’re breaking down the why, the how, and the truth about how to own your music catalog.
 The power you’ve been looking for might already be in your hands.